 Prior to its dissolution effective December 23, 2021, Justice owned and operated a 544-room hotel property located at 750 Kearny Street, San Francisco California, known as the Hilton San Francisco Financial District (the "Hotel") and related facilities including a five-level underground parking garage through its subsidiaries Justice Operating Company, LLC ("Operating") and Justice Mezzanine Company, LLC ("Mezzanine").
 Mezzanine was a wholly owned subsidiary of the Partnership; Operating is a wholly owned subsidiary of Mezzanine.
-Effective December 23, 2021, Portsmouth replaced Justice as the single member of Mezzanine is the borrower under certain mezzanine indebtedness of Justice, and in December 2013, the Partnership conveyed ownership of the Hotel to Operating.
+Effective December 23, 2021, Portsmouth replaced Justice as the single member of Mezzanine.
+Mezzanine is the borrower under certain mezzanine indebtedness of Justice, and in December 2013, the Partnership conveyed ownership of the Hotel to Operating.
 The Hotel is a full-service Hilton brand hotel pursuant to a Franchise License Agreement with HLT Franchise Holding LLC ("Hilton") through January 31, 2030.

-Operating entered into a hotel management agreement ("HMA") with Aimbridge Hospitality ("Aimbridge") to manage the Hotel, along with its five level parking garage, with an effective date of February 3, 2017.
+Operating entered into a hotel management agreement ("HMA") with Aimbridge Hospitality ("Aimbridge") to manage the Hotel, along with its five-level parking garage, with an effective date of February 3, 2017.
 The term of the management agreement is for an initial period of ten years commencing on the February 3, 2017 date and automatically renews for successive one (1) year periods, not to exceed five years in the aggregate, subject to certain conditions.
 Under the terms on the HMA, base management fee payable to Aimbridge shall be one and seven-tenths percent (1.70%) of total Hotel revenue.

-As of September 30, 2022, The InterGroup Corporation ("InterGroup"), a public company, owns approximately 75.0% of the outstanding common shares of Portsmouth and the Company's Chairman of the Board and Chief Executive Officer, John V. Winfield, owns approximately 2.5% of the outstanding common shares of the Company.
-Mr. Winfield also serves as the President, Chairman of the Board and Chief Executive Officer of InterGroup and owns approximately 68% of the outstanding common shares of InterGroup as of September 30, 2022.
+As of December 31, 2022, The InterGroup Corporation ("InterGroup"), a public company, owns approximately 75.6% of the outstanding common shares of Portsmouth and the Company's Chairman of the Board and Chief Executive Officer, John V. Winfield, owns approximately 2.5% of the outstanding common shares of the Company.
+Mr. Winfield also serves as the President, Chairman of the Board and Chief Executive Officer of InterGroup and owns approximately 68% of the outstanding common shares of InterGroup as of December 31, 2022.

-There have been no material changes to the Company's significant accounting policies during the three months ended September 30, 2022.
+There have been no material changes to the Company's significant accounting policies during the six months ended December 31, 2022.
 Please refer to the Company's Annual Report on Form 10-K for the year ended June 30, 2022 for a summary of the significant accounting policies.
 Certain prior year amounts have been reclassified for consistency with the current period presentation on the condensed consolidated balance sheet.
-Finance leases of \$130,000 and \$183,000 as of September 30, 2022 and June 30, 2022, respectively, and accounts payable - Hotel of \$9,202,000 and \$8,307,000 as of September 30, 2022 and June 30, 2022, respectively, were reclassified to Accounts Payable and Other Liabilities.
+Finance leases \$183,000 as of June 30, 2022, and accounts payable - Hotel of \$8,307,000 as of June 30, 2022, respectively, were reclassified to Accounts Payable and Other Liabilities.
 These reclassifications had no effect on the reported results of operations and financial position.